zukonake/Nova-Engine/README.md

 Extremely WIP.
 Haven't even built it yet.
 Stay tuned.
 If anyone is willing to contribute then go on, it would be faster to work in a group.
+Also thanks for any critic opinions, as I am still learning how to write cleaner code.

 # Copying
 Copyright (C) 2015 zukonake